kirilenkobm/SSP/README.md

 # Subset Sum problem

 Each problem requires a solution.
 And the subset sum problem is not an exception.
-Here, you can find an algorithm that effectively solves this problem.
+Here, you can find an algorithm that effectively solves this problem in natural numbers.

-#### A formal definition of the subset sum problem is:
+## A formal definition of the subset sum problem

-- A set of integers S is given
+- A set of positive integers S is given

 - Also given a target X